dacase/nabc/README.md

 *  Tom Macke designed the language and wrote the basic code
 *  Dave Case provided the force field routines
 *  Andreas Svrcek-Seiler contributed in general, and in particular to the GB code
-*  Russ Brown wrote the second-derivative code
+*  Russ Brown wrote the second-derivative code, and the list generator
 *  István Kolossváry contributed the "low-mode" code
 *  Yannick Bomble worked on normal modes and Langevin modes
 *  Jason Swails added support for variable 1-4 scaling and GB neck models